Skip to main content

 • MCP Server URL: Enter the base URL of the MCP server (e.g., https://api.example.com/mcp).

-• Click Connect to discover available tools.
+• Click Connect to discover available tools on the server.

 Step 2: Select Tool